bierdok/talkops-extension-domoticz/README.md

 _[TalkOps](https://link.talkops.app/install-talkops) must be installed beforehand._

+1. Make sure your Domoticz version is newer than `2023.2`.
-1. Enable the API in Domoticz: `Setup → Settings → Security`
+2. Enable the API in Domoticz: `Setup → Settings → Security`
-2. Create a new user specifically for the TalkOps integration: `Setup → Users`
+3. Create a new user specifically for the TalkOps integration: `Setup → Users`
-3. Grant this user access to the devices you want to control by voice: `Set Devices`
+4. Grant this user access to the devices you want to control by voice: `Set Devices`
-4. Set the environment variables using the credentials of the newly created user.
+5. Set the environment variables using the credentials of the newly created user.

 ## Integration Guide